enekofb/go-git-providers/docs/README.md

 git providers using jenkins scm.

 ```
-Feature: I can create a generic git provider out of jenkins scm

   Scenario Outline: can interact with multiple git providers via generic git repo
     Given a git <provider>
     And generic configuration for that git provider